VadimT7/Midwest-Luxury-Rentals/README.md

 ## 📄 License

-Copyright © 2025 Falcon Flair Car Rental.
+Copyright © 2025 Midwest Luxury Rentals.
 All rights reserved.

 This is proprietary software.
 Unauthorized copying, modification, or distribution is strictly prohibited.